InnovAnon-Inc/docker-signal/README.md

 # docker-signal
 Container for running signal-desktop

+## don't use signal... at all... ever.
+## signal has backdoors in its proprietary libraries
+## signal doesn't run in docker
+## signal doesn't run on iPhone
+## do you need more reasons?

 # error:
 docker run --rm --name docker-signal --net=host -e DISPLAY=:0 -t docker-signal
 bwrap: No permissions to creating new namespace, likely because the kernel does not allow non-privileged user namespaces.
 On e.g. debian this can be enabled with 'sysctl kernel.unprivileged_userns_clone=1'.